Free and Open Indo-Pacific: Countries in the European Union

-In December 2022, South Korea published "Strategy for a Free, Peaceful, and Prosperous Indo-Pacific Region".

 Criticism

 Political scientist Sharifah Munirah Alatas has argued that the origin of the term "Indo-Pacific" was Euro-centric, so it lacked the input of Asian countries in a broader anticolonial context.
 The Australian Citizens Party has publicly denounced the "Nazi roots" of the "Indo-Pacific" concept.

+Chinese officials often criticize the "Indo-Pacific" concept and see it as a tool to contain China.
+China's partner, Russia, also echoes Chinese views, describing it as a "closed and exclusive group structure", and called for an "equal, open, and inclusive Asia-Pacific security system that does not target third countries".